junlabucsd/mm3/docs/mm3_Compile-guide.md

 There are few hardcoded parameters at the start of the executable Python script (right after __main__).

-* `do_metadata` : Determine metadata.
+* `do_metadata` : Determine metadata or not.
 If this is False, it will attempt to load the metadata from a previous run of mm3_Compile.py
+* `do_time_table` : Calculate the time table or not.
-* `do_channel_masks` : Calculate consensus channel masks.
+* `do_channel_masks` : Calculate consensus channel masks or not.
 Again, if False it will look to load this information.
+* `do_slicing`: Slice the TIFFs or not.
 * `t_end` : Will only analyze images up to this time point.
 Useful for debugging.

 ## Notes on use